spreedated/Inxi.NET/README.md

 ### MonoDevelop

-1. Install Mono Runtime, `libmono-microsoft-visualbasic10.0-cil`, and MonoDevelop.
+1. Install Mono Runtime and MonoDevelop.
 2. After installation, extract the source code, open MonoDevelop, and click on `Open...`
 3. Click on the `Build` menu bar, and click on build button to compile.